samcottle/freecodecamp/notes/javascript.md

 ```

 ##### Accessing properties with variables
-Very similar to bracket notation, but with values stored as variables (obviously).
+Very similar to bracket notation, but with values stored as variables.
 This can be really useful for tasks like accessing a lookup table.
 ```
-UP TO HERE
+var dogs = {
+  Fido: "Mutt", Hunter: "Doberman", Snoopie: "Beagle" };
+var myDog = "Hunter";
+var myBreed = dogs[myDog];
+console.log(myBreed); // "Doberman"
 ```